Nitish-JS/Nitish-JS/README.md

-📝 Sophomore pursuing Computer Science and Engineering from VIT, Vellore .
+📝 Pre-Final year student pursuing Computer Science and Engineering from VIT, Vellore .

 💻 I'm Interested in Programming and Web development.